Australian Fumigation Accreditation Scheme

-To manage the high biosecurity risk posed by ineffective fumigation treatments performed offshore, the Department of Agriculture and Water Resources administers the Australian Fumigation Accreditation Scheme (AFAS).
+To manage the high biosecurity risk posed by ineffective fumigation treatments performed offshore, the Department of Agriculture, Water and the Environment administers the Australian Fumigation Accreditation Scheme (AFAS).

 AFAS is a: